 I’ve done the cardio ones and the weights ones so far, but I’m now going to be trying some more because Mel from Eyes Free Fitness is offering a really generous gift.
 From 21st November to 31st December 2018, all of the work-outs on Blind Alive/Eyes Free fitness are free.
 The company is closing its doors at the end of 2018, and before then, Mel would like as many people as possible to benefit from the workouts.

 I’ve paid for some of these workouts in the past and I can confirm that they are really accessible, and the positions and exercises are described with words, in a way that I can follow.
-I would have got round to buying more of them even if they hadn’t been available for free, and I’d encourage anyone who is interested in accessible, described workouts to take a look.
-As the workouts were only available until 31st December 2018, I’ve now had to remove the link as it doesn’t work any more.
+I would have got round to buying more of them even if they hadn’t been available for free, and I’d encourage anyone who is interested in accessible, described workouts to take a look at the Eyes Free Fitness site.

 I downloaded the workouts straight onto my laptop from where I usually transfer them to Dropbox so I can have them with me on my phone wherever I am.
 There is also an app, which I’m told is accessible, although I can’t review it because I haven’t downloaded it yet.

 Although the workouts are available for free, you can make a donation via Paypal, and I know a lot of work went into making these training programmes, so if you are able to give something, I would encourage you to do so.
 It’s not mandatory though in order to download the workouts.